 5. His wife (either a heaven-bound brunette cripple, or evil harridan).

-6. The bad guy (possibly as in TEN CENTS A DANCE, a false fronted 'good guy') found in m'ladie's boudoir giving #7 the erroneous impression girl #1's innocence is actually a stall and he's been played for a dupe.
+6. The bad guy (possibly as in TEN CENTS A DANCE, a false fronted 'good guy') found in m'lady's boudoir giving #7 the erroneous impression girl #1's innocence is actually a stall

-7. The nice rich guy who waits around until the smoke clears, then rides in on his horse to rescue girl #1.
+7. The nice rich guy who waits around until the smoke clears, then goes back to #1.

 8. A discreet butler for #7 and/or #4 -- bemused and/or shocked, possibly goes for gal #3.